Pay Rise vs Job Change Calculator

 Compare staying at current job versus accepting a new offer over a multi-year horizon

-Compare cumulative earnings from staying put versus accepting a job change over a 5-15 year career horizon.
-Enter salary and see the result instantly.
+Compare cumulative earnings from staying put versus accepting a job change over a 5-15 year career horizon at different growth rates.

 What this tool does